Only 1% of customers think companies consistently meet their needs. One. Percent.

-Navigation: easy navigation means that visitors to your site intuitively know where to look for things.
+Easy navigation means that visitors to your site intuitively know where to look for things.
 The menu labels are clear (not clever) and are simple in their descriptions.
 For example, use “About us” instead of “Brand essence.

-Security: customers are trusting you with their credit card information so make sure that security measures are called out to keep that trust.
+Customers are trusting you with their credit card information so make sure that security measures are called out to keep that trust.

-Speed: site speed can be a big problem in the ecommerce world since high quality photos are needed to sell products.
+Site speed can be a big problem in the ecommerce world since high quality photos are needed to sell products.
 But it doesn’t have to be.
 The important part is the photos that are high resolution don’t have to be big in size either.
 According to Google, if a page takes more than 3 seconds to load, 53% of visitors will bounce while 50% expect it to load in 2 seconds.

-Design: the design of your ecommerce store should be consistent throughout the entire website.
+The design of your ecommerce store should be consistent throughout the entire website.
 This ensures visitors know what to expect from one page to another.

-Contact: with everything digital these days, it’s easy to forget that sometimes customers want to contact us for questions or concerns or even praise.
+With everything digital these days, it’s easy to forget that sometimes customers want to contact us for questions or concerns or even praise.
 Make sure that your contact information is readily available, including an email and phone number.